BadgeUp/badgeup-ionic-client/README.md

 </button>
 ```

-## Accessing the Underlying Client
+## Accessing the Underlying JS Client

 You may want to interact with more of the APIs than the Ionic client currently exposes as a high-level interface.
 You can access the underlying [JS client](https://github.com/badgeup/badgeup-browser-client) from the client: